What Is a Donation Acknowledgement Letter?

 Do You Need to Acknowledge Every Donation?

 Acknowledging each donation gives you an additional opportunity to show your gratitude to donors.
 It also serves as immediate confirmation.
-At the same time, the year-end acknowledgment letter is an excellent opportunity to summarize your donor’s giving and highlight what it helped accomplish.
-Having a single document to submit for tax deductions rather than digging through their mail or email accounts to find the individual receipts is also helpful for donors.
+At the same time, the year-end acknowledgment letter is an excellent opportunity to summarize your donor’s charitable giving and highlight what it helped accomplish.
+For tax purposes, having a single document that outlines each charitable donation is much simpler for donors than digging through their mail or email accounts to find the individual receipts.